 But What if I Rent?

 Renters have options, too.
 Take advantage of your maintenance-free lifestyle and grab one of the many amazing travel rewards promotions currently available.
 Our credit experts prefer the Chase Sapphire Preferred® Card.
-Right now you can earn 50,000 bonus points if you spend at least $4,000 in the first three months from account opening.
-Those points are worth a cash equivalent of $625 if you redeem them for travel through Chase's online rewards portal, Chase Ultimate Rewards.
+Right now you can earn 60,000 bonus points if you spend at least $4,000 in the first three months from account opening.
+Those points are worth $750 if you redeem them for travel through Chase's online rewards portal, Chase Ultimate Rewards®.
 You don't have any DIY projects keeping you in on the weekends, so take off and enjoy the perks of renting.

 Just don't talk up weekend outings too much in front of friends stuck mowing the lawn and weeding all weekend.
 Home sweet home indeed!